-Whether it’s a desire to become carbon neutral, foster an inclusive workforce, or improve charitable giving efforts, focusing on corporate social responsibility (CSR) program is key for small businesses who want to succeed in today’s competitive environment.
+Whether it’s a desire to become carbon neutral, foster an inclusive work environment, or improve charitable giving efforts, focusing on a Corporate Social Responsibility (CSR) program is the key for small businesses that want to succeed in today’s competitive environment.
+In fact, 53% of SMBs are working to support a social mission in 2022, engaging in charitable work and adopting sustainable business practices.

 CSR programs require some groundwork to get started, but when implemented effectively, they will help your small business move towards becoming more sustainable and competitive.

-This blog breaks down the details of a corporate social responsibility program for small businesses and outlines some benefits you can experience when you start making CSR a priority.
+This blog breaks down the details of how your small business can start a CSR program while outlining the benefits you can experience when you start making CSR a priority.

 It doesn’t matter if you have a business with 2 employees or 200.
 There are lots of reasons to start making corporate social responsibility a priority at your small business, including the following: